Use Taxonomies as HTML Classes

 -

-Add Taxonomy Tags to the topics and images that need to have the class names in HTML output.
+Apply Taxonomy Tags to Content to the topics and images that need to have the class names in HTML output.

 -